20 Beautiful Beach Cottages

 Candice and Marty Carr’s clapboard getaway cottage in Key West was built at the end of the 19th century.
 A 1980s addition gave it the sawtooth roofline, with parallel gables that create a zigzag appearance.
 On the inside, it’s clear that laid-back is the attitude of choice in this home.

-When selecting furnishings, the homeowner searched for antiques at their favorite shops back home in Tennessee, and combed Memphis designer Shelley Miller’s studio for fabrics.
-“We always laugh and say that the style of this house is ‘Tennessee comes to Key West,’ ” the homeowner says.
+When selecting furnishings, the Carrs searched for antiques at their favorite shops back home in Tennessee, and combed Memphis designer Shelley Miller’s studio for fabrics.
+“We always laugh and say that the style of this house is ‘Tennessee comes to Key West,’” they said.
 The Southern touches, such as skirted tables, pleated lamp shades, and floral patterns, seem at home with the Key West signatures of horizontal-slat walls, brightly colored accents, and nautical accents.

 In the kitchen, a farm table and cherry cabinetry underscore the home’s casual feel.
 Doors and windows open to the pool area, making it an ideal home for outdoor entertaining.